Comparative Analysis of Change Blindness in Virtual Reality and Augmented Reality Environments: Discussion

 Regarding the object alteration conditions, our findings in both VR and AR align with the previous studies conducted in a 2D environment\cite{rensink1997see,ma2013change}.
 With the Removal condition, the detection time is significantly faster than the result with the \modified{Color Alteration and Size Alteration conditions in both VR and AR.} This finding supports H2 that the participants would find the altered object with the Removal condition easily.

-In AR, however, the result with the Color Alteration condition is significantly slower than the result with the Removal condition and the Size Alteration condition.
+In AR, however, the Size Alteration condition has significantly slower detection time than the Removal and Color Alteration conditions.
 Interestingly, the increase in detection time with the Color Alternation condition in AR is only 5.7\% compared to VR, while the other conditions show increases of at least 26.7\% and up to 29.0\%.
 This result suggests that the perception of the color visual channel is not significantly decreased in AR compared to VR.
 This supports H3, that the visual channel would be perceived differently in AR and VR.
 Additionally, this result aligns with the conventional approach of visual perception (i.e., the coherence theory and triadic architecture) \cite{rensink2000visual,rensink2002change} which proposes each visual channel is perceived differently.
 Consequently, these detection time results represent that the limited FoV and type of visual channel influence how fast the observer can detect changes.

-The 3-way mixed ANOVA (2 immersive environments \modified{(between-subject)} x 2 visual attention-disturbing \footnote{For the mixed ANOVA, we only include the 60$^\circ$ Head-Turning from the AR study.} x 3 object alteration) shows a main effect on the detection time of the immersive environment (F(1, 42)=5.051, $p$=.030, $\eta$\textsubscript{$p$}\textsuperscript{$2$}=.107).
+The 3-way mixed ANOVA (2 immersive environments \modified{(between-subject)} $\times$ 2 visual attention-disturbing\footnote{For the mixed ANOVA, we only include the 60$^\circ$ Head-Turning from the AR study.} $\times$ 3 object alteration) shows a main effect on the detection time of the immersive environment (F(1, 42)=5.051, $p$=.030, $\eta$\textsubscript{$p$}\textsuperscript{$2$}=.107).
 However, no interaction effect is found related to the immersive environment.
 Overall, the average detection time in the VR environment (M=14.97s, SD=6.013) is significantly faster than the one in the AR environment (M=17.89s, SD=7.981).
 This difference can be because of the different sizes of the FoV \modified{that can occur the effect from the vertical displacement,} and different environmental characteristics, such as different object transparency in VR and AR environments.

-\paragraph{\textbf{Detection Rate}} This detection rate results indicate which condition is more likely to cause confusion for the observer in change detection.